-We have audited the financial statements of Oaklands College (the 'College) for the year ended 31 July 2022 which comprise the statement of comprehensive income, the statement of changes in reserves and balance sheet, the statement of cash flows, the principal accounting policies, and the notes to the financial statements.
+We have audited the financial statements of Oaklands College for the year ended 31 July 2024 which comprise the College statement of comprehensive income and expenditure, the College statement of changes in reserves and balance sheet, the statement of cash flows, the principal accounting policies, and the notes to the financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).